 If the student agrees to the referral, you or the student may call the Counseling Center to make an appointment.
 The student’s first meeting at the center will typically be an intake interview in which the student and the psychologist make decisions about the type of help needed.
 Intake appointments are usually scheduled within a few days of the student’s request to see a psychologist and selected time is set aside each day for crisis walk-ins who do not have appointments.
 Finally, you should follow up with the student at a later date to show your continued interest even if the student did not accept your attempted referral.

 In cases where the student refuses an attempted referral and you continue to be concerned about their welfare, consult the Counseling Center.

-In emergency situations involving students who are unwilling or unable to seek help on their own, staff and faculty members may call Safety and Security (440-775-8444).
+In emergency situations involving students who are unwilling or unable to seek help on their own, staff and faculty members may call Campus Safety (440-775-8444).

 What about confidentiality?

 It is important for members of the college community to understand that the interviews conducted by psychologists are confidential in nature.
 Information about those interviews, or the content of such interviews, cannot be released except: